MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 1. Restart the AD FS service on each server in the farm before these changes take effect.
 For minimal impact, take each AD FS server out of the NLB rotation one at a time and wait for all connections to drain.

-After this, you will see that Azure MFA is available as a primary authentication method for intranet and extranet use.
+After this, you'll see that Azure AD Multi-Factor Authentication is available as a primary authentication method for intranet and extranet use.

 ![Screenshot of the Edit Authentication Methods dialog box showing the Azure M F A option highlighted in both the Extranet and Intranet sections.](media/Configure-AD-FS-2016-and-Azure-MFA/ADFS_AzureMFA6.png)

-If you want to use Azure MFA as a secondary authentication method, on the Edit Authentication Methods box, select the Multi-factor tab (the Additional tab in AD FS 2019) and ensure that it is enabled.
+If you want to use Azure AD Multi-Factor Authentication as a secondary authentication method, on the Edit Authentication Methods box, select the Multi-factor tab (the Additional tab in AD FS 2019) and ensure that it's enabled.
 Otherwise you might receive error messages, such as, "No valid strong authentication method found.
 Contact your administrator to configure and enable an appropriate strong authentication provider".

-## Renew and Manage AD FS Azure MFA Certificates
+## Renew and Manage AD FS Azure AD Multi-Factor Authentication Certificates

-The following guidance is designed to help you manage the Azure MFA certificates on your AD FS servers.
+The following guidance is designed to help you manage the Azure AD Multi-Factor Authentication certificates on your AD FS servers.

-By default, when you configure AD FS with Azure MFA, the certificates generated via the `New-AdfsAzureMfaTenantCertificate` PowerShell cmdlet are valid for 2 years.
+By default, when you configure AD FS with Azure AD Multi-Factor Authentication, the certificates generated via the `New-AdfsAzureMfaTenantCertificate` PowerShell cmdlet are valid for two years.
 To determine how close to expiration your certificates are, and to renew and install new certificates, use the following procedure.

-1. Assess AD FS Azure MFA certificate expiration date
+1. Assess AD FS Azure AD Multi-Factor Authentication certificate expiration date

 On each AD FS server, in the local computer My store, there will be a self signed certificate with "Microsoft AD FS Azure MFA" in the Issuer and Subject.
-This is the Azure MFA certificate.
+This is the Azure AD Multi-Factor Authentication certificate.
 Check the validity period of this certificate on each AD FS server to determine the expiration date.

-1. Create new AD FS Azure MFA Certificate on each AD FS server
+1. Create a new AD FS Azure AD Multi-Factor Authentication Certificate on each AD FS server

-If the validity period of your certificates is nearing its end, start the renewal process by generating a new Azure MFA certificate on each AD FS server.
+If the validity period of your certificates is nearing its end, start the renewal process by generating a new Azure AD Multi-Factor Authentication certificate on each AD FS server.
 In a PowerShell command window, generate a new certificate on each AD FS server using the following cmdlet:

 > [!CAUTION]
 > If your certificate has already expired, don't add the `-Renew $true` parameter to the following command.
 In this scenario, the existing expired certificate is replaced with a new one instead of being left in place and an additional certificate created.